zfmastery/expressive-essentials-skeleton-app-manual-build/README.md

 ## Running the Application

 Running the application, currently, requires Docker.
-If you’ve never used Docker before, [you need to install it](https://docs.docker.com/engine/installation/#supported-platforms).
+If you've never used Docker before, [you need to install it](https://docs.docker.com/engine/installation/#supported-platforms).
-The Docker website has plenty of instructions about doing so, no matter if you’re on *Windows*, *macOS*, or *Linux*.
+The Docker website has plenty of instructions about doing so, no matter if you're on *Windows*, *macOS*, or *Linux*.
-After you’ve installed Docker, from the terminal, in the top-level directory of the cloned source, run the following command:
+After you've installed Docker, from the terminal, in the top-level directory of the cloned source, run the following command:

 ```console
 docker-compose up -d --build